ritaxcorreia/ritaxcorreia/README.md

+# Hi there 👋
-# Hi there👋 I'm Rita, a software engineer in the making and former Agile project manager, specialising in front-end development.
+## I'm Rita, a software engineer in the making and former Agile project manager, specialising in front-end development.

 I’m pivoting my career into software development, currently upskilling my knowledge with General Assembly to further deepen my JavaScript knowledge.
 In 2008, I graduated University with a degree in Communication Sciences and Technology, and then pursued a career in digital project management.